MukitCSTE/UVicSENG360Labs/lab09/index.md

 Create this file, name it `vulp.c` and save it in user360's home directory **as user360, not root**.
 Compile this program as user360:

 	gcc -o vulp vulp.c

+- Note: If you are using nano, you'll likely need to run "export TERM=xterm" to get nano to work in the VM.
+You'll need to do that for each terminal session you want to run nano in.

 Then you need to make the program be flagged as a setuid type program owned by root.
 To do this, do the following as user360: